aleksandryackovlev/openapi-client-sdk-loader/README.md

 Type: `String`
 Default: `'path_to_project/node_modules/openapi-client-sdk-loader/src/templates/ts'`

 Absolute path to the directory with the handlebars template that is going to be used during code generation.
 In the folder there should be at least one file `index.handlebars`.
 If there are more handlebars files in the given directory, others become partials that can be used by their names in every handlebars file.
+See [`Handlebars docs`](https://github.com/wycats/handlebars.js) for more info on templates.

 ### `templateOptions`